markov-ngz/manhua_translator/README.md

 ### Tesseract-OCR :
 - repository : https://github.com/tesseract-ocr/tesseract
 - license : https://github.com/tesseract-ocr/tesseract/blob/main/LICENSE
 !! : in order to extract korean data, please make sure you have the language installed

+## 5. Cite and share
+Please add the license to your work or add a star to the repository 😊 It would really help my career !